By Elizabeth M. CollinsApril 8, 2009

 Carolyn Collins explained that the Army is counting on noncommissioned officers and Soldiers to help stop the problem before it starts by stepping in if they see disturbing behaviors.

-For example, Soldiers can intervene by taking other Soldiers aside if they are harassing or intimidating others, or they can make sure a Soldier gets home safely if she's had too much to drink and can't refuse another Soldier's advances.
+For example, Soldiers can intervene by taking other Soldiers aside if they are harassing or intimidating other Soldiers, or they can make sure a Soldier gets home safely if she's had too much to drink can't refuse another Soldier's advances.

 "We need every Soldier on board to be successful in this effort and ensure Soldiers' safety," Collins said.